Connect 4x4

 Connect 4x4 (spoken as Connect Four by Four) is a three-dimensional-thinking strategy game first released in 2009 by Milton Bradley.
-The goal of the game is identical to that of its similarly named predecessor, Connect Four.
-Players take turns placing game pieces in the grid-like, vertically suspended playing field until one player has four of his or her color lined up horizontally, vertically, or diagonally.
+The goal of the game is identical to that of its predecessor, Connect Four.
+Players take turns placing game pieces in the grid-like, vertically suspended playing field until one player has four of their color lined up horizontally, vertically, or diagonally.
 Unlike its predecessor, Connect 4x4 uses a double grid, two different types of game pieces, and can be played by up to four people at once.

 Gameplay

 Before the game begins, each player chooses a set of checkers (brightly colored disks) and sets them aside.
 The game pieces come in two forms: regular checkers with holes in the center of them and "blockers" which are two discs joined in the center by a small bar.
 The gameboard is seven spaces wide, six spaces high, and two spaces deep and sits upright so that pieces can be dropped through openings in the top.

 As each player takes a turn, they choose which type of checker to use and place it in the opening at the top.
 The game piece will then slide straight down until it reaches the first unoccupied space within that column.